 The following summary of particular material terms of the Certificates supplements (and, to the extent inconsistent therewith, replaces) the description of the general terms and provisions of pass through certificates set forth in the prospectus accompanying this prospectus supplement.
-The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Basic Agreement, which was filed with the SEC as an exhibit to a Current Report on Form 8-K, filed on September 17, 2014, and to all of the provisions of the Certificates, the Trust Supplements, the Liquidity Facilities, the Note Purchase Agreement and the Intercreditor Agreement.
-Copies of the Class AA Certificates, the Class A Certificates, the Class AA Trust Supplement, the Class A Trust Supplement, the Existing Intercreditor Agreement, the Existing Note Purchase Agreement, the Liquidity Facility with respect to the Class AA Trust and the Liquidity Facility with respect to the Class B Supplement, the Intercreditor Agreement, the Liquidity Facility with respect to the Class B Trust and the Note Purchase Agreement will be filed as exhibits to a current report on Form 8-K to be filed by American with the SEC.
+The summary does not purport to be complete and is qualified in its entirety by reference to all of the provisions of the Basic Agreement, which was filed with the SEC as an exhibit to a Current Report on Form 8-K, filed on September 17, 2014, and to all of the provisions of the Certificates, the Trust Supplements, the Liquidity Facilities, the Deposit Agreements, the Escrow Agreements, the Note Purchase Agreement and the Intercreditor Agreement, copies of which will be filed as exhibits to a Current Report on Form 8-K to be filed by American with the SEC.

 Except as otherwise indicated, the following summary relates to each of the Trusts and the Certificates issued by each Trust.
-The terms and conditions governing each of the Trusts will be generally analogous, except as otherwise indicated herein (including as described under "- Subordination" below and elsewhere in this prospectus supplement), and except that the principal amount and scheduled principal repayments of the Equipment Notes held by each Trust and the interest rate and maturity date of the Equipment Notes held by each Trust will differ.
+The terms and conditions governing each of the Trusts will be generally analogous, except as otherwise indicated herein (including as described under "-Subordination" below and elsewhere in this prospectus supplement), and except that the principal amount and scheduled principal repayments of the Equipment Notes held by each Trust and the interest rate and maturity date of the Equipment Notes held by each Trust will differ.

-Each Certificate represents (in the case of the Class AA Certificates and the Class A Certificates), or will represent (in the case of the Class B Certificates), a fractional undivided interest in one of three American Airlines 2016-3 Pass Through Trusts: the "Class AA Trust," the "Class A Trust" and the "Class B Trust," and, collectively, the "Trusts."
-The Class AA Trust and the Class A Trust were formed pursuant to a pass through trust agreement between American and Wilmington Trust Company, as trustee, dated as of September 16, 2014 (the "Basic Agreement"), and two separate supplements thereto, each dated as of the Class AA/A Issuance Date (respectively, the "Class AA Trust Supplement" and the "Class A Trust Supplement").
-The Class B Trust will be formed pursuant to the Basic Agreement and a separate supplement thereto to be dated as of the Class B Issuance Date (the "Class B Trust Supplement"; the Class B Trust Supplement, together with the Class AA Trust Supplement and the Class A Trust Supplement, each, a "Trust Supplement" and, together with the Basic Agreement, collectively, the "Pass Through Trust Agreements").
-The trustee under the Class AA Trust, the Class A Trust and the Class B Trust is referred to herein, respectively, as the "Class AA Trustee," the "Class A Trustee" and the "Class B Trustee," and collectively as the "Trustees."
-The Certificates previously issued by the Class AA Trust and the Class A Trust and the Certificates to be issued by the Class B Trust are referred to herein, respectively, as the "Class AA Certificates," the "Class A Certificates" and the "Class B Certificates" and collectively as the "Certificates."
-The Class AA Trust and the Class A Trust purchased all of the Series AA Equipment Notes and Series A Equipment Notes issued with respect to the Aircraft on and subject to the terms and conditions of the note purchase agreement, dated as of October 3, 2016 (the "Existing Note Purchase Agreement"), among American, the Class AA Trustee, the Class A Trustee, the Subordination Agent and certain other parties thereto, which will be amended and restated on the Class B Issuance Date (the "Note Purchase Agreement") by American, the Class AA Trustee, the Class A Trustee, the Class B Trustee and the Subordination Agent.
-The Class B Trust will purchase all of the Series B Equipment Notes to be issued with respect to the Aircraft on the Class B Issuance Date.
-The holders of the Class AA Certificates, the Class A Certificates and the Class B Certificates are referred to herein, respectively, as the "Class AA

-Certificateholders," the "Class A Certificateholders" and the "Class B Certificateholders," and collectively as the "Certificateholders."
-The sum of the initial principal balance of the Series AA Equipment Notes and the Series A Equipment Notes issued with respect to the Aircraft held by the Class AA Trust and the Class A Trust equaled (and equals) the initial aggregate face amount of the Class AA Certificates and the Class A Certificates, as applicable, and the sum of the initial principal balance of the Series B Equipment Notes equals the initial aggregate face amount of Class B Certificate to be issued with respect to the Aircraft.
+Each Certificate will represent a fractional undivided interest in one of the following American Airlines 2017-2 Pass Through Trusts: the "Class AA Trust," the "Class A Trust" and, if any Class B Certificates are issued, the "Class B Trust," and, collectively, the "Trusts."
+The Trusts will be formed pursuant to a pass through trust agreement between American and Wilmington Trust Company, as trustee, dated as of September 16, 2014 (the "Basic Agreement"), and two (or, if any Class B Certificates are issued, three) separate supplements thereto to be dated as of the Issuance Date (each, a "Trust Supplement" and, together with the Basic Agreement, collectively, the "Pass Through Trust Agreements").
+The trustee under the Class AA Trust, the Class A Trust and, if any Class B Certificates are issued, the Class B Trust is referred to herein, respectively, as the "Class AA Trustee," the "Class A Trustee" and the "Class B Trustee," and collectively as the "Trustees."
+The Certificates to be issued by the Class AA Trust and the Class A Trust are referred to herein, respectively, as the "Class AA Certificates" and the "Class A Certificates," respectively.
+The Certificates that may be issued by a Class B Trust are referred to as the "Class B Certificates."
+The Class AA Trust will purchase all of the Series AA Equipment Notes, the Class A Trust will purchase all of the Series A Equipment Notes and, if any Class B Certificates are issued, the Class B Trust will purchase all of the Series B Equipment Notes, respectively, issued with respect to each Aircraft.
+The holders of the Class AA Certificates, the Class A Certificates and, if any Class B Certificates are issued, the Class B Certificates, are referred to herein, respectively, as the "Class AA Certificateholders," the "Class A Certificateholders" and the "Class B Certificateholders," and collectively as the "Certificateholders."
+Assuming all of the Equipment Notes expected to be issued with respect to the Aircraft are issued, the sum of the initial principal balance of the Equipment Notes held by each Trust will equal the initial aggregate face amount of the Certificates issued by such Trust.